Electroconvulsive Therapy (ECT)

 Getty/AnnaStills

-Alternative options to ECT treatments
+Alternative psychiatry options to ECT treatments

-Patients with mental illnesses may consider other brain stimulation treatments if they don’t feel that ECT is the right medical treatment for their needs.
 Vagus nerve stimulation uses a device to send electrical impulses to the vagus nerve.
 The device may be surgically implanted under the skin or held against the skin.
 Vagus nerve stimulation may be used to treat patients who have bipolar disorder or Alzheimer’s disease.
 It’s also been shown to successfully treat depressed patients who haven’t responded to other types of treatment such as therapy or antidepressant medication.

 During transcranial magnetic stimulation, an electromagnetic coil is placed on a person’s scalp close to their forehead.
 The coils send short, magnetic pulses into the area of the brain that controls a person’s mood.
 TMS can be used to treat OCD, PTSD, severe major depression, substance use disorder, and other mental illnesses.

-Therapy as an alternative to ECT
+Therapy as an alternative to ECT treatment

-Suppose you’re experiencing depression and want support but don’t feel comfortable with the risks of ECT.
+Suppose you’re experiencing depression and want support but don’t feel comfortable with the risks of electroconvulsive treatment.
 In that case, a mental health counselor may offer resources, personal attention, and support to benefit you during this time.
 If you’re uncomfortable visiting a therapist in person or find it difficult to leave home, online therapy may be a suitable choice.

 Online therapy has been found to be as effective as in-person therapy, and a University of Zurich study found that it can be more effective in the long term.
 The study showed that depression could no longer be detected in 53% of online therapy users by the end of treatment (compared to 50% of in-person therapy users).
 At three months post-treatment, this number increased to 57% for those who had used online therapy (and decreased to 42% for in-person treatment).

 Another review of multiple studies about online CBT found that the treatment significantly reduced anxiety and depression symptoms and was influential in treating PTSD, panic disorder, and specific phobias.
-If you feel more comfortable telling your symptoms and experiences in person, you might consider signing up for an online therapy platform such as BetterHelp
+If you feel more comfortable telling your symptoms and experiences in person, you might consider signing up for an online therapy platform such as BetterHelp.

 iStock